lasso/Enumerable.php/README.md

 # lasso3000/enumerable

 Inspired by ruby's Enumerable module, this library allows you to create enumerables in PHP.
+It is similar in function to [Knapsack](https://dusankasan.github.io/Knapsack/), but tries to stay a bit closer to ruby in naming and spirit.

 ## How to use this library in your own project
 `composer require lasso3000/enumerable`